Laravel-Bangladesh/docs/controllers.md

         }
     }

-If your controller method is also expecting input from a route parameter, simply list your route arguments after your other dependencies.
+If your controller method is also expecting input from a route parameter, list your route arguments after your other dependencies.
 For example, if your route is defined like so:

     Route::put('user/{id}', 'UserController@update');